 Centre for Educational Neuroscience Research Seminars are open to the public.
-They take place on Thursdays between 4pm-5pm at in Room 402 in Birkbeck Main Building (unless a different room is specified).
+They take place on Thursdays between 4pm-5pm at in Room 534 in Birkbeck Main Building (Malet Street), unless a different room is specified.

 - 4th May – Professor Michael Thomas (Birkbeck).
 Can executive functions be improved through training?
 Discussion of Diamond and Ling’s (2016) review paper’

 - 11th May – Dr John Jerrin (UCL Institute of Education).
-Title TBC (topic: quantitative education and social research).
-NOTE, MAY BE LUNCHTIME SEMINAR
+Quantitative education and social research.

 - 18th May – Dr Emma Meaburn (Birkbeck).
 Evidence for wide scale pleiotropy in genetic studies of cognition: what is it and what does it mean?
 (Final title TBC)

 - 25th May – READING WEEK.
 No seminar.

 - 1st June – Dr Thomas Hunt (Department of Life Sciences, University of Derby).
 Title TBC (topic: Maths performance and anxiety)

 - 8th June: Alice Jones Bartoli (Goldsmiths College).
 Title TBC (topic: Social and emotional processing in children with behavioural problems)